Hi everyone, Joost here. I’m writing this post to address some problems that have been worrying me lately. Specifically

 In other words, I was hoping to find a fix for what I increasingly perceive as a problem: The inability to scale my own labour in line with how I’d like to scale FreeSewing, the project.

 I don’t want to spoil the book, but it didn’t provide any straightforward answers on how to address that problem.
 It turns out that the vast majority of open source maintainers are in the same boat.
 Most projects are run by either a single person, or a handful of people.

 There’s nothing wrong with that.
 But it does put a firm upper limit on how much projects like FreeSewing can accomplish.

 I worry that I have been neglecting the communal aspects of FreeSewing, there are no comments or social aspects on the site.
 I’ve always felt it was a fool’s errand to try to corral people onto your own website.
 Better to let them have discussions on the platforms of their choice.

 For the sewing community, the platform of choice is often Instagram.
-Since I have left Instagram year ago, I feel like I’m getting further away from the sewing community.
+Since I have left Instagram a year ago, I feel like I’m getting further away from the sewing community.

 My reasons for leaving are as valid today as they were back then, but I wish I could connect with the sewing community in a way that works for me.

 First things first: Black lives matter ✊🏾

 My insecurity stems from my environment.
 I am a white, middle-aged, cis-gender man who was born and raised in a country with a history drenched in the blood of people of color (that country is Belgium).
 To this day, casual racism permeates all aspects of the society I live in.

-A welcoming a diverse community is a sine qua non for me.
+A welcoming and diverse community is a sine qua non for me.
 But I feel ill-equipped to figure out how to create one on FreeSewing.